evermade/menu-toolkit/README.md

 Targets main `<a>` elements of menu items that have children.
 If using WordPress menus or WordPress-like markup, no changes needed.

+If you are working with mega menu where only 1st level opens anything you can set this for example: `:scope > .menu-item-has-children > a`.

 Defaults to `.menu-item-has-children > a`.

 #### subMenuListItemSelector (string)

 Targets main `<li>`  elements of menu items that have children.
 If using WordPress menus or WordPress-like markup, no changes needed.

+If you are working with mega menu where only 1st level opens anything you can set this for example: `:scope > .menu-item-has-children`.

 Defaults to `.menu-item-has-children`.